-Interesting Facts The Skeletal System
+Interesting Facts About the Skeletal System

-Published on 30th October 2020
+Published on 1st October 2024

-The skeletal system in an adult body is made up of 206 individual bones.
-These bones are arranged into two major divisions: the axial skeleton and the appendicular skeleton.
-The axial skeleton runs along the body’s midline axis and is made up of 80 bones consisting of the skull, vertebral column, the ribs, and sternum.
+The adult human skeletal system consists of 206 individual bones, organized into two main divisions: the axial skeleton and the appendicular skeleton.
+The axial skeleton, comprising 80 bones, runs along the body's central axis and includes the skull, vertebral column, ribs, and sternum.

-• grow and develop
+Grow and develop

-• repair following an injury or wear
+Heal after injury or wear

-• release their stored minerals
+Release stored minerals

 View all messages